lawlesscreation/hex-color-visualiser/README.md

 # hex-color-visualiser

-A tool for visualising and comparing hex colors
+A quick and dirty tool for visualising and comparing hex colors.
+Useful in combination with something like [Parker](https://www.npmjs.com/package/parker) for comparing all colours within your CSS.